zuoyigehaobing/Again/Python/Gomoku_GameTreeSearch/README.txt

 Welcome to Gomoku!!!

-To start, run following code on terminal (works with python 2.7)
+To start the game, run following code in terminal (with python 2.7)

-    	python GUI.py
+    	python2 GUI.py

-On the menu:
-	Choose the option on the left to set the AI to
+Once you started the game,choose the difficulty from the menu on the left:

-	Simple-1:  game tree search with depth 1, Player goes first
+	Simple-1:  game tree search with depth 1, Player goes first (Which is just heuristic search)
 	Simple-2:  game tree search with depth 1, AI goes first
 	Normal-1:  game tree search with depth 3(with alpha beta cut), Player goes first